A great project manager should master the most crucial tool in project management – Work Breakdown Structure.

 At the top of the structure, there’s always the final product, service, or result.
 It should represent the vision of the full scope of your project.

-On the second level of decomposition, you want to have your major deliverables.
+On the second level of decomposition, the work breakdown structure should contain your major deliverables.
 These are the elements with 1–7 WBS codes.

-You may also put the phases of a project on this level—for example, Initiation, Requirements, Design, Development, Testing, etc.
+You may also put the project phases on this level—for example, Initiation, Requirements, Design, Development, Testing, etc.

 Again, they come from your project’s life cycle.